rdchkulasinghe/PUSL2018-Computational-Theory-and-Statistics-for-Computing/README.md

 - Simulating marble drops into circular and rectangular trays.
 - Estimating the value of pi.
 - Analyzing the convergence of pi estimates with increasing simulation iterations.

-- Statistical Probability:
+### Statistical Probability

-### Calculating the probability of specific outcomes in a three-child family.
+- Calculating the probability of specific outcomes in a three-child family.
-### Simulating dice rolls to determine the probability of a specific sum.
+- Simulating dice rolls to determine the probability of a specific sum.